longturn/freeciv21/docs/Modding/Rulesets/overview.rst

   circumstances of the game (rather than intrinsic properties of the unit).
 See comments in :file:`common/unit.h`

 * Rulesets must be in UTF-8.
-Translatable texts should be American English (en_US).
+Translatable texts should be American English ASCII.

 Restrictions and Limitations
 ============================